bc6048/percentage-clock/README.md

 A Unix is 14.4 minutes.

-• 0.1%: **Centix** (Time Unit)

-A centix is 1.44 minutes.
-A day is 1440 minutes or 1000 centix.

 • **Unixtar** (Timestamp)

-33.3 unixtar means the timestamp that denotes when surpasses 33.3 unix from the nearest midnight, and is about 8 a.m.
+33.33 Unixtar means the timestamp that denotes when surpasses 33.33 unix from the nearest midnight, and is about 8 a.m.

 Example Usage:

-Tomorrow we'll meet at 65.5 unixtar at the playground for 5 centix jog.
+Tomorrow we'll meet at 65.5 unixtar at the playground for 1 unix jog.